 The Centaurs’ Path used to be the main walking route from East to West Pelion.
 There are roads nowadays of course, but you can still walk part of the Centaurs’ Path.
 It’s an easy hike suitable for all ages making it perfect for families, and it’s still doable when the days are really warm in summer.
 I actually very much recommend it in summer as the hike is mostly in shady areas.

 Since it’s a clear walking path right next to a water stream, you won’t get lost.
-The hike is 5 kilometers and will take you about 60 to 90 minutes.
+The hike is 5 kilometers (3 miles) and will take you about 60 to 90 minutes.

 You can find the starting point right next to the town Makrinitsa.
 From there, walk the trail uphill and then walk back down to the village at the end.